A Bridge Too Far (film): Production

 Four Harvards portrayed American and German fighters.
 Their original identities were PH-KLU, PH-BKT, B-64 and B-118, the former two aircraft loaned by the Royal Netherlands Air Force.
 These were flown by members of the Gilze Rijen Aero Club, which also provided an Auster III, PH-NGK, which depicted an Auster V, RT607, in wartime camouflage.
 Spitfire Mk.
 IX, MH434, depicting a photo reconnaissance variant, coded AC-S, was lent by the Hon.
 Patrick Lindsay, and was flown by aerobatic champion Neil Williams.

 Sufficient American tanks, jeeps, and trucks of World War II vintage were found because many of the vehicles were being discarded from European military (almost entirely reserve) units, especially from Greece and Turkey.

 The scenes set around the Arnhem bridge were shot in Deventer, where a similar bridge over the IJssel was still available.
 Although a replica of the original road bridge in Arnhem existed, by the mid-1970s modern urban development surrounded it, making it impossible to use as a setting for a 1940s city.
 A few scenes were shot in Zutphen, where the old municipality house and the main church can be seen.
 Additional scenes were filmed at Twickenham Studios.

-The Motion Picture Association of America initially gave the film an R rating for its use of the F-word and depictions of war violence, but United Artists lobbied it to change it to a PG rating so that younger audiences could see the film.
+The Motion Picture Association of America initially gave the film an R rating for its use of the word "fuck" and depictions of war violence, but United Artists lobbied it to change it to a PG rating so that younger audiences could see the film.
 Cuts were also made to the film when released in the United Kingdom to avoid an AA rating from the British Board of Film Censors.

 Finance

 In order to keep costs down, all the star-name actors agreed to participate on a "favoured-nation" basis (i.e. they would all receive the same weekly fee), which in this case was $250,000 per week (the 2012 equivalent of $1,008,250 or £642,000).

 Shooting of the American-led assault on the Bridge at Nijmegen was dubbed the "Million-Dollar Hour".
-Because of heavy traffic, the crew had permission to film on the bridge only between eight and nine o'clock on October 3, 1976.
+Because of heavy traffic, the crew had permission to film on the bridge only between eight and nine o'clock on 3 October 1976.
 Failure to complete the scene would have necessitated rescheduling at a cost—including Redford's overtime—of at least a million dollars.
 For this reason, Attenborough insisted that all actors playing corpses keep their eyes closed.

-After United Artists agreed to pay $6 million for US and Canada distribution rights, the film was a box office disappointment in North America, but performed well in Europe.
+After United Artists agreed to pay $6 million for US and Canada distribution rights, the film went on to become the sixth-most popular movie at the 1977 US box office.